yv989c/BlazarTech.QueryableValues/README.md

 ```
 PM> Install-Package BlazarTech.QueryableValues.SqlServer
 ```
-The major version number of this library is aligned with the version of [Entity Framework Core] that's supported by it, therefore, if you are using EF Core 5.x, then you must use version 5.x.
+The major version number of this library is aligned with the version of [Entity Framework Core] that's supported by it.
+For example, if you are using EF Core 5.x, then you must use the version 5.x of QueryableValues.

 ### Configuration
 Look for the place in your code where you are setting up your [DbContext] and calling the [UseSqlServer] extension method, then use a lambda expression to access the `SqlServerDbContextOptionsBuilder` provided by it.
 It is on this builder that you must call the `UseQueryableValues` extension method, as shown in the following simplified examples: